U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Summary:

 Named for Elephant Head in the Santa Rita Mountains, Pima and Santa Cruz Cos, AZ, in Mount Wrightson quad.
 Elephant Knob is the type area.
 Is in two stocks in west-central Santa Rita Mountains.
 A coarse-grained quartz monzonite.
-Two K-Ar dates on biotite are 68.2 +/-2.4 Ma and 69.0 +/-2.1 Ma.
-A Pb-alpha date on Zr is 188 Ma.
-This anomaly may suggest that the unit was initially the Squaw Gulch Granite of Jurassic age and was completely recrystallized during the Late Cretaceous.
+Two K-Ar ages on biotite are 68.2 +/-2.4 Ma and 69.0 +/-2.1 Ma.
+A Pb-alpha age on Zr is 188 Ma.
+This anomaly may suggest that the unit was initially the Juraasic Squaw Gulch Granite [See Note Below] and was completely recrystallized during the Late Cretaceous.
 Is assigned a Late Cretaceous age.

 For more information, please contact Nancy Stamm, Geologic Names Committee Secretary.